 The Social Security Administration (SSA) uses your 35 highest earning years to calculate your retirement benefits.
 Years with low or no income reduce your benefit amount.
-This means that if, for example, you left the workforce to care for children or other family members, you may want to continue working as long as possible.
-This will boost your retirement benefits by replacing a low or zero earnings year with a higher one.
+This means that if you had a gap in employment, you may want to continue working as long as possible to achieve 35 years of contributions.
+Doing so will boost your retirement benefits by replacing a low or zero earnings year with a higher one.

 Claiming Early Social Security Retirement Benefits

 Claiming Social Security benefits at age 62 can prove costly.
 Your monthly benefit check will permanently decrease by 20-30%.
-This chart illustrates how much an estimated $1,000 monthly benefit payment will be worth if you start taking it at age 62, relative to your Full Retirement Age.
+Such a reduction becomes significant over the years.

 Delaying Social Security Retirement Benefits